ammesonb/satisfactory-prod-tracker/INTEGRATION_TESTS.md

 This project uses Vitest with Vue Test Utils for component integration testing.
 The setup emphasizes **integration over isolation** - components should be tested with their real dependencies rather than heavily mocked.

+## Test Writing Process

+When writing tests, follow these steps.
+**DO NOT SKIP THE REVIEW STEP AT THE END.**

+1. **Examine the component** - Understand its props, composable usage, and user interactions
+2. **Write tests with DRY principles** - Create reusable helper functions for repeated logic
+3. **Run tests and iterate** - `npm run test` until all pass
+4. **Run full CI** - `npm run ci` to ensure formatting, linting, and type compliance
+5. **Run type checking on the test files** - `npm run type-check:test` to ensure type safety
+6. **Repeat steps 4 and 5, fixing issues until all commands pass successfully**
+7. **Review all changes - AFTER running ALL lints, tests, and type-checks - ALL OF WHICH ARE MANDATORY, INCLUDING THIS STEP**:
+   - Think about this and actually look at the content critically -- it is not a self-congratulatory exercise; do not proceed without completing this step.
+   - Use git status and git diff to examine ALL uncommitted files.
+   - Explicitly state what you reviewed and confirm each file follows best practices.

 ## Test Configuration

 ### Vitest Setup (`vitest.config.ts`)